steelsojka/recurserator/README.md

 Usage
 -----

-The default export is the `recurseTree` generator.
+The default export is the `RecursionBuilder` class.

-`import recurse from 'recurserator';`
+`import RecursionBuilder from 'recurserator';`

 You can also use named imports.